 One of the first un-shelled peanut feeders that I got for my visiting bird was a "canister" style one, which can be seen in the following pictures featuring a blue jay enjoying the accommodations on a sunny winter day.

 The latter image has been featured in prior posts here on Blogger.
-It has also been included in both the ePub (Amazon Kindle) version,
+It has also been included in both the digital (iBooks as well as the ePub — Amazon Kindle) versions,

 and, the soft-cover version (available exclusively on MagCloud),